-Let me just tell you why I LOVE my Instant Pot!
+Yep – Instant Pot Beans tops the list of why I’m obsessed with my Instant Pot.
+And here are just a few other reasons I LOVE my Instant Pot!
 (And those of you who have one will just nod right along in agreement, I’m sure…) Hard boiled eggs.
 Fall off the bone tender ribs.
 Steel cut oatmeal.
 Pancakes.
 Yogurt.
 Carnitas.
-And now I’m adding Instant Pot Beans to list of the many, many reasons I’m obsessed with this thing!

 occasionally often wait til the end of the day to figure out what to make for dinner, then this is the method for you!